thibautbessone/DiscordSelfBlueBot/README.md

 * replace YOURPASSWORDHERE by your Discord password (it is used to change your avatar by the `/avatars` command).
 * Customize your prefix / activity if you want to
 * Edit your personal info as you want (`\n` for new line)
+* Run selfbot.bat to start your selfbot !

 ## License